The Best Beaches in South Africa

 Next on our list of the best beaches in Cape Town, South Africa, is the beautiful Boulder Beach.
 Home to African penguins under the protection of Cape Nature Conservation, this striking shore is celebrated among nature lovers and vacationers alike.
 Hoping to feast your eyes on the cute colonies of aquatic birds?
 South Africa’s summer is penguin prime time.

 And if you thought you couldn’t love South Africa’s penguin beach any more, wait until you hear about its ease of access.
 Rustic wooden boardwalks and lookout points line the cove making it invitingly accessible for everyone.

-Muizenberg beach is one of Cape Town’s few Indian Ocean beaches, so its waters are considerably warmer than its Atlantic Ocean counterparts.
+Muizenberg Beach is one of Cape Town’s few Indian Ocean beaches, so its waters are considerably warmer than its Atlantic Ocean counterparts.
 This, combined with its white-crested waves, make Muizenberg Beach one of the most sought surfing spots in Africa.

-Our South Africa Travel Specialist Harriet says:
+In fact, South Africa Travel Specialist Harriet says:

 The Best Beaches in Eastern Cape

 Eastern Cape has some of the best beach resorts in South Africa.
 Its shores are as sublime as they are tranquil, and the majestic surroundings will leave you lost for words.